Your COVID-19 Testing Questions Answered

 - Antigen test results may be available in as little as 15 minutes.

-- Molecular test results can be returned in less than 24 hours but may take up to seven days.
+- Molecular test results can be returned in less than 24 hours but may take up to several days.

 Which test is the most accurate?